pceeb/homework-9-KyroGrace/README.md

       There is a directory called Scripts_1DMotionFinal.R that has scripts for the program.

 #### 9. Do these programs generate a run log?
----       These prorams do generate a run log
+---       N/A. (Because it is a shiny app).

 ### The Vignette